angular-schule/website-articles/blog/2021-12-rxjs-turn-signal/README.md

 This trigger behaves as follows:

 - If you lightly touch the handle it instantly flips back to the resting position.
 The switch output is *ON* directly followed by *OFF*.
 - If you push the handle to the end it will be locked in this position (*ON*).
-It only comes back to the resting position (*OFF*) if you pull the handle again.
+It only comes back to the resting position (*OFF*) if you pull the handle back again.
 (It also flips back when we turn the steering wheel in the opposite direction, but this out of scope here.)

 The electronic part of the car does the following now: